Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/starbound.md

 ## Data folder

 Your data folder mounts to /opt/starbound inside the container.
-It holds the installed server binary, dockerized/starbound_server.config, and everything under storage/ (universe, player, and world data) once Starbound creates it.
+It holds the installed server binary, starbound_server.config, and everything under storage/ (universe, player, and world data) once Starbound creates it.

 ## Compose